Learning from Lived Experience Leaders Workshop - Day 2:

 Anthony Lekkas (he/him), unceded Wurundjeri Country, Kulin Nations

-I am an Accredited Mental Health Social Worker and a Relationship Counsellor with specialised training and experience in working with LGBTIQ people, minoritised relationships and families, and intimate partner and family violence in both cis-hetero-mononormative and LGBTIQ community services.
+I am an Accredited Mental Health Social Worker and a Relationship Counsellor with specialized training and experience in working with LGBTIQ people, minoritized relationships and families, and intimate partner and family violence in both cis-hetero-mononormative and LGBTIQ community services.
 I am committed to understanding how we perform and negotiate our family, romantic, love, sex, kink, play, and other relationships, as well as understanding the impact of the social, cultural, and political contexts in which they occur.
-This means that I aim to work with respect and sensitivity to the ways we experience ourselves and others from our specific identity locations.

-Francis is a gay, cisgender man and person of colour, with lived experiences of migration, polycultural balancing, religious discrimination, ageism, racism, religiously & culturally based queerphobia, sexually racist lateral violence, intergenerational trauma, linguistic and profession-based discrimination.
-These experiences of discrimination and violence coexist alongside the privileges he acknowledges as cisgender, male, able-bodied, sighted, hearing, speaking, mobility, literate, lighter-skin, allistic, middle-class, city-based, anglo-centric & tertiary educated, citizenship, fluent anglophone, heteronormatively-perceived, monogamous-kinship-perceived, self-employment, easy access to health, food, technology and resource privileges.
+Francis is a gay, cisgender man and person of color, with lived experiences of migration, polycultural balancing, religious discrimination, ageism, racism, religiously & culturally based queerphobia, sexually racist lateral violence, intergenerational trauma, linguistic and profession-based discrimination.
+These experiences of discrimination and violence coexist alongside the privileges he acknowledges as cisgender, male, able-bodied, sighted, hearing, speaking, mobile, literate, lighter-skin, allistic, middle-class, city-based, anglo-centric & tertiary educated, citizenship, fluent anglophone, heteronormatively-perceived, monogamous-kinship-perceived, self-employment, easy access to health, food, technology, and resource privileges.

-Francis has had access to opportunities across the multiverses of education, religious, cultural, health, not-for-profit, advocacy, queer/LGBTIQA+/rainbow/gender-bodily-kinship-sexuality celebratory, diversity-friendly, nonviolence and performing arts.
-He enjoys educating, supervising and presenting to colleagues and university students on issues of psychotherapy, intersectionality and social justice.
-As a psychotherapist & supervisor, his interests are somatic, psychodynamic, jungian, gestalt, narrative, existential, and creative in expression.
+Francis has had access to opportunities across the multiverses of education, religious, cultural, health, not-for-profit, advocacy, queer/LGBTIQA+/rainbow/gender-bodily-kinship-sexuality celebratory, diversity-friendly, nonviolence, and performing arts.
+He enjoys educating, supervising, and presenting to colleagues and university students on issues of psychotherapy, intersectionality, and social justice.
+As a psychotherapist & supervisor, his interests are somatic, psychodynamic, Jungian, Gestalt, narrative, existential, and creatively expressed.

 Dr Gávi Ansara (He/him) (Convenor) (PhD Psychol, MCouns, MSc, BA, CCTP-II, AAGSRDT)

 Dr Gávi lives and works on unceded Wurundjeri Country, Kulin Nations.
 He contributes to Pay the Rent and several Aboriginal-led initiatives for reparations, truth-telling, treaty, healing, and justice.
 He is a Registered Clinical Family Therapist, PACFA-Registered Clinical Psychotherapist and Accredited Clinical Supervisor, and polycule-centred Clinical Relationship Counsellor.
-He has specialisations in complex trauma and dissociation, B/I/POC-centred ecotherapy, neurodivergent-affirming practice, intersex-centred practice, non-binary and binary trans-centred practice, queer and D/s kinships, polyamorous and multi-partner relationships, family and partner violence, polycultural and creative arts approaches, grief and loss, family and community trauma, supporting people seeking asylum, and trauma-and-violence-informed group facilitation.
+He has specializations in complex trauma and dissociation, B/I/POC-centered ecotherapy, neurodivergent-affirming practice, intersex-centered practice, non-binary and binary trans-centered practice, queer and D/s kinships, polyamorous and multi-partner relationships, family and partner violence, polycultural and creative arts approaches, grief and loss, family and community trauma, supporting people seeking asylum, and trauma-and-violence-informed group facilitation.

-Gávi is a multilingual, mixed polycultural, polyamorous, neurodivergent polyennic, and queer androsexual man of faith from multiple racialised cultural backgrounds who grew up in urban and rural China, the Eora Nation, and elsewhere.
+Positioning reflection: Gávi is a multilingual, mixed polycultural, polyamorous, neurodivergent, polyennic, and queer androsexual man of faith from multiple racialized cultural backgrounds who grew up in urban and rural China, the Eora Nation, and elsewhere.
 He has multiple names in multiple languages; they are all his “real” names.
 Gávi has lived experience of chronic pain, multiple disabilities, homelessness, migration, intergenerational forced displacement, poverty, and being targeted for white supremacist racist violence and for gender, body, kinship, and sexuality violence.
 He is also of Deaf lived experience and influenced by Deaf Pride; although currently hearing, he retains beneficial influences from Deaf cultures.